 UCD is to introduce substantial reforms to its arts and social science degree courses in order to try and increase the chances of students having jobs upon graduation.

-“So you’ll still be able to enter on a three [year] BA or a three year bachelor of social science, we also have an option of a four year BSc in social science and a 4 year BA in humanities” UCDSU Education Officer, Lexi Kilmartin, explained.
+“So, you’ll still be able to enter on a three [year] BA or a three-year Bachelor of Social Science, we also have an option of a four-year BSc in social science and a four-year BA in humanities” UCDSU Education Officer, Lexi Kilmartin, explained.

-The four year programme will be include some more research-heavy modules as well as more technological enhanced learning methods, ‘structured’ electives and a possibility of an internship as part of the programme.
+The four-year programme will include some more research-heavy modules as well as more technological enhanced learning methods, ‘structured’ electives and a possibility of an internship as part of the programme.

-“This new course is that it will be subject heavy and more structuralised.
+“This new course will be subject heavy and more structuralised.
 This aspect is intended to give students a better understanding of their fields with greater research skills”

 “From my understanding at BA Programme Board level the rationale behind this new BA Programme is to align the course to a more professional outlook with student’s applying themselves in a more career focused manner” said Brady.

 “This is to enhance the employability of BA students.
 Another reason for this new course is that it will be subject heavy and more [structured].
 This aspect is intended to give students a better understanding of their fields with greater research skills.”